Skip to main content

 3. Diploma Supplement.

-The Master’s study, Engineer’s study, and Doctoral study are completed by the state examination before an examination commission.
-The state examination includes the defense of a thesis.
+The Master’s study and Engineer’s study are completed by the state examination before an examination commission.
+The state examination includes the defence of a thesis.
 The state examination consists of 3-4 subjects.
-In the case students fail the state examination they have the right to re-sit.
+If students fail the state examination, they have the right to re-sit.
 Each part of the state examination is assessed separately.
-The overall evaluation of study (depending on results of the overall study and results of the state examination) is evaluated in two grades "passed with honours" and " passed".
+The overall assessment (depending on the results of the overall study and results of the state examination) is expressed by two grades 'passed with honours' and 'passed'.

-Higher education institutions award the following academic degrees to their graduates:
+Higher education institutions award the following academic titles to their graduates:

 • in Engineer's study, the Engineer (Inžinier) degree (Ing.); the Engineer of Architecture (Inžinier architekt) degree (Ing. arch.) in the study programmes of architecture and urban planning;